semperos/spelunk-clj-irc/README.md

 ## Usage

-The main function of interest is `scrape-all-logs` located in the `spelunk-clj-irc.core` namespace.
+The main function of interest is `scrape-logs` located in the `spelunk-clj-irc.core` namespace.
 Pass in the way in which you want the logs saved, and it will scrape all of the logs hosted on the site, starting with February 1st, 2008.

     (use 'spelunk-clj-irc.core)
-    (scrape-all-logs :csv)
+    (scrape-logs :csv)

+You can optionally pass a start and end date (as instances of Joda DateTime) to limit the scope of the scrape.

-At this time, the only other option is `:mysql`, which requires a little configuration ahead-of-time.
+At this time, the only other persistence option is `:mysql`, which requires a little configuration ahead-of-time.
 Look at the `src/spelunk_clj_irc/core_mysql.clj` file for details and for some helpful functions to get you started.

 ## License